Typos of Constans: Constans issues the Typos

 Constans II was a young man of seventeen, and he was supremely indifferent to the religious debates convulsing the Church.
 However, he was certainly concerned about the effect the arcane debate was having on his empire.
-A key reason for the parlous position of the Byzantine Empire was the religious divide.
+A key reason for the perilous position of the Byzantine Empire was the religious divide.
 He had just established an uncertain truce with the Arabs, and badly needed to rebuild his forces and to gain the full support of his empire.
 So he issued an imperial edict, called the Typos (τύπος) in 648.
 This edict made it illegal to discuss the topic of Christ possessing either one or two wills, or one or two energies; or even to acknowledge that such a debate was possible.
 He declared that the whole controversy was to be forgotten.

 During the proceedings of the Lateran Council of 649 the text of the Typos was read out in full and so is preserved in the recorded Acts.
 The first section expresses concern that some subjects of the empire consider Christ to have had one will, and some that he had two.
 This is discussed, and concluded with the observation that the debate is dividing society and that Constans intends to put a stop to this.

 The Typos goes on to deny people "the licence to conduct any dispute, contention or controversy", explaining that whole matter has been settled by the five previous ecumenical councils "and the straight forwardly plain statements... of the approved holy fathers".
 The right of any individual to interpret their findings is explicitly forbidden.
 "The situation that existed previously... is to be maintained everywhere, as if no quibbling had arisen over them."
 There is to be an amnesty for any past comments on the topic, and all writings regarding it are to be destroyed.

 In the third and final section, various penalties were prescribed for anyone who disobeys the imperial decree.
 Bishops or clerks of the church are to be deposed.
 Monks are to be excommunicated, while public servants or military officers are to lose their office.
 Private citizens of senatorial rank would have their property confiscated.
 Finally, if any of the great mass of the citizenry so much as mentioned the topic, they would face corporal punishment and banishment for life.